ewalker991/Python-CLI/readme.md

 To exit the shell, use: `exit`

 ### Use
-You will be asked "What would you like to do?"
+- You will be asked "What would you like to do?"
 Simply enter the number of the option you'd wish to perform.

-From there, the rest of the prompt will guide you the rest of the way.
+- From there, the rest of the prompt will guide you the rest of the way.

+- In the CLI window where you've activated the Postgres Database, you can type `SELECT * FROM bookmark` to see all of the bookmarks that have been added.